trskop/dot.config/README.md

 ```

 Where `${host}` is the result of `hostname --fqdn`.
 This allows us to
 reuse/share the repository for multiple machines.
+One such example is when one
+machine dies, and new one has to be installed.
+Copying over existing
+repository can serve as a nice starting point.

 Script [`init-host-specific-config-repo.bash`
 ](./init-host-specific-config-repo.bash) is provided to create the repository